MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/withholding-tax-in-sales-transactions.md

 2. Click the respective Item number, click **Edit**.

-3. In sub-form **Sell**, switch on **Calculate withholding tax**.
+3. In **Sell** tab, click **Calculate withholding tax**.

    > [!NOTE]
    > Withholding tax will not be calculated if **Calculate withholding tax** is not switched on for this Item in the sub-form **Sell** of the Released product.

-4. Select an Item withholding tax group in **Item withholding tax group**.
+4. Select an Item withholding tax group in **Item withholding tax group** list.

 5. Click **Save**.

-Withholding tax groups and Item withholding tax groups can be assigned in form:
+Withholding tax groups and Item withholding tax groups can be assigned using the **Sales order** page.

-- **Sales order**

-The default Withholding tax group and Item withholding tax group will be carried into the lines when creating **Sales orders**.
+The default Withholding tax group and Item withholding tax group will be usesd as default entries on sales order lines when you create a new sales order.

 Withholding tax is calculated and posted with **Customer payment journal**.
-You can manually adjust the applicable withholding tax code as well as the actual withholding tax amount in the **Withholding tax** tab of the **Settle transactions** form.
+You can manually adjust the applicable withholding tax code, as well as the actual withholding tax amount in the **Withholding tax** tab on the **Settle transactions** page.

-The derived withholding tax amount will be deducted from the customer payment and posted to the **Withholding tax offset** account in a related voucher.
+The calculated withholding tax amount will be deducted from the customer payment and posted to the **Withholding tax offset** account in a related voucher.